Create a high quality invoice now!Make an Invoice Now

 - Thorough education of local plant and tree species

-To gauge the amount of gardening that can be accomplished in a day or hour, consistently time each task and record the results.
+- Task Performance – To gauge the amount of gardening (and thus money) that can be accomplished in a day or hour, consistently time each task, and record the results.
 Strive to improve the speed and consistency of services, especially if the gardener is thinking about charging packages instead of an hourly rate.
-Additionally, scoping out competing gardeners and gardening companies to see their packages and the time it takes them to complete common gardening tasks can prove to be valuable information.
+Scoping out competing gardeners and gardening companies to see their packages and the time it takes them to complete common gardening tasks can provide valuable information.

-Take the total value of operational costs, and simply add on a percentage to that value to ensure a profit is earned.
+- Set Prices – Take the total value of operational costs, and simply add on a percentage to that value to ensure a profit is earned.
 Percentages can range anywhere from 5-10%.
-Before settling on a price, take the insights gained from researching competitors in the second step to ensure the prices set are fair and attractive in the area in which the gardener will be looking for work.
+Before settling on a price, take the insights gained from researching competitors in the second step to ensure the prices set are fair and attractive in the area in which the gardener will be looking/bidding for work.